ISLA-UH/redpandas/docs/using_redpandas.md

 The following subsections explain how to convert RedVox data to a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for easy data manipulation.
-If you want to manipulate RedVox data files directly, visit the [RedVox Python SDK](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk).
+If you want to manipulate RedVox data files directly in your Python environment, visit the [RedVox Python SDK](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk).

 #### For raw RedVox data (.rdvxz, .rdvxm)